smart-chain-fr/aleph-vortex-app/README.md

 Python-based application designed to index and expose data from the Vortex DEX on Aleph.im protocol.

+The application saves the storage of the indexed contracts, and their respective operations.

+Note that the application provides a formatted storage for these contracts, from the raw data of [TZKT's API](https://api.tzkt.io).

-This application stores the indexed data in a Postgres database, and exposes it via a GraphQL server.
+This application stores the indexed data in a Postgres database, and exposes it via a GraphQL server at the path `http://localhost:8000/graphql`.

 ## Indexed contracts :